aelnahal10/Tim/README.md

 # Tim
-This is a complete overhaul of our navigation system, simplified path for both users and developers
+This is a complete overhaul of the navigation system, simplified path for both users and developers

 `npx expo install react-native-screens react-native-safe-area-context`